A1 Marijuana Doctors Logo

 In New York, the landscape of workplace rights for medical marijuana users is evolving, marked by protective state laws and city ordinances.
 The New York City Human Rights Law notably restricts employer-mandated cannabis testing for job applicants, reflecting a shift towards accommodating medical marijuana in employment.

-Additionally, the New York State Human Rights Law recognizes “Certified Patients” as having a disability, offering them certain workplace protections.
 These developments indicate a trend towards more inclusive workplace policies, balancing the medical use of cannabis with employer rights to ensure safety and federal compliance.

 For comprehensive insights, resources like Reuters, National Drug Screening, and Vedder Price provide detailed analysis on this topic.